dialpad/dialtone-legacy/docs/components/popover.md

 ## Usage
 A Popover contains a dialog that will appear above other content when activated.
 It will always appear in a location relative to the anchor.
-If you are looking for a dialog that does not display relative to the anchor, see <a href="components/modal/" class="d-link">Modal</a>.
+If you are looking for a dialog that does not display relative to the anchor, see [Modal](components/modal/).
 Some common examples of popover usage: dropdown list, emoji picker dialog, add comment dialog.
 A popover can be modal or non-modal.
 Below are some guidelines on when to use a modal vs non-modal popover.